 - Increased productivity

 I've experienced all of these benefits and many other users have, too.
 While not everyone responds to this simple nootropic stack, most people seem to.
-Caffeine's already the most popular nootropic around the world.
+Caffeine's already the most popular nootropic in the world, used far more frequently than any other substance.
 Obviously, it works.
-By taking L-theanine with it, you can get into a calm, focused mindset.
+And by taking L-theanine with it, you can get into a calm, focused, and productive mindset.

 Like I said, this is my go-to when I need a boost.
 It's simple, safe, and effective for most people.
 I always get more words written on days that I take caffeine and L-theanine.
 It makes the words just flow out of me easier.
 You can learn more about this simple stack here: L-Theanine and Caffeine – The Perfect Combo.